Knowing Bintan at Its Heart

 Bintan as a Flourishing Trading Port

-Many centuries ago, Bintan was famous as a trading centre in Asia.
-It was a site where traders from all over the world, particularly China, the Middle East and India, gathered and conducted their businesses.
-Traders from Indonesia bought spices from other islands while foreign traders, such as the Chinese, brought tea, porcelain and silk to Bintan.
+Many centuries ago, Bintan was famous as a trading center in Asia.
+It was a site where traders from all over the world, particularly China, the Middle East, and India, gathered and conducted their businesses.
+Traders from Indonesia bought spices from other islands while foreign traders, such as the Chinese, brought tea, porcelain, and silk to Bintan.
 Due to its strategic location, Bintan became one of the busiest trading routes for local and foreign traders.

 Many traders eventually decided to put down roots in Bintan and married the local people.
 That is how Riau and Bintan became home to the Malay and sea nomads as well as migrants from China, India, and the Middle East.
 The history of Bintan is pretty much a product of cultural assimilation among these people.
 The significance of Bintan’s natural beauty and cultural diversity is why countless tourists are attracted to this island paradise.